amacdonaldai/AI-Empowerment/README.md

 # 🦾 MORNING SESSION

 ## 🤖 Working with ChatGPT
-## 💼 Session 1.
-Using ChatGPT (20 minutes)
+## 💼 Session 1: Warm-up with ChatGPT (20 minutes)
 Let's warm up in 5 Prompts.
-These prompts are designed to get comfortable with the environment.
+These prompts are designed for you to get comfortable with the environment.
 For this use-case we will use an HR process for recruiting
 Why?
 Because recruiting involves everyone.
 Everyone here has a role to play in recruiting.

-Let's explore 5 simple prompts to guide get ChatGPT working for us.
+Let's explore 5 simple prompts to get ChatGPT working for us.

 Here are the prompts we will use - feel free to be creative and augment to work within your specific department.
 - [Sample HR Prompts](https://github.com/amacdonaldai/AI-Empowerment/blob/main/Recruiting-Prompts.md)

-## 💪 Session 2.
-Next...Let's make ChatGPT work harder (70 minutes)
+## 💪 Session 2:  Next...Let's make ChatGPT work harder (70 minutes)
 Over the next hour or so we will get ChatGPT to work harder for us.
 In this use-case we will go through a typical marketing scenario in which we get really focused on a problem statement, the develop that by exploring issue trees, then work through a root cause analysis and finally translate our findings into a beautifully designed deck.